 “The workshop is designed to help 6th through 12th grade Texas educators learn about the importance of the chemical industry, as well as provide them with a balanced view of environmental issues and workforce opportunities in the industry,” Ms. Holyfield explained.
 “It also gives them activities related to chemistry that they can take back to their classrooms.”

 The Ana-Lab portion of the four-day event was on Thursday and included lab tours and a catered lunch.
-The teachers and other guests were divided into three tour groups led by Ana-Lab employees Will Boyd, lab manager; J.D.
-Sampson, wet bench supervisor; and Shawn Smith, Director of Business Development, respectively.
+The teachers and other guests were divided into three tour groups led by Ana-Lab employees.

-Following the Ana-Lab lab tours and lunch, participants engaged in a question-and-answer session led by Smith.
-“This was another group of strong, committed educators,” Smith said.
+Following the Ana-Lab lab tours and lunch, participants engaged in a question-and-answer session.
+“This was another group of strong, committed educators,” said Robyn Irving, Dir. of Communications for Ana-Lab Corp.
 “I appreciated their level of enthusiasm, and I thanked them for their commitment to the teaching profession.
 In my view, we can never thank teachers enough.”

 Dr. Aaron Gardner, a secondary science teacher from Jacksonville ISD, said he gleaned a lot during the four-day event.
 “I enjoyed the hands-on projects, as well as the field trips to Eastman, Flint Hills, the landfill, and Ana-Lab,” Dr. Gardner said.
 “I learned some new aspects of chemistry and how it is used on a daily basis.
 This has been a very fascinating and educational experience.”